emissary-ingress/emissary/docs/dev-guide/service-preview.md

 # Service Preview

 How do you verify that the code you've written actually works?
-Ambassador Pro's *Service Preview* lets developers see exactly how their service works in a realistic enviroment -- without impacting other developers or end users.
+Ambassador Edge Stack's *Service Preview* lets developers see exactly how their service works in a realistic enviroment -- without impacting other developers or end users.
 Service Preview integrates [Telepresence](https://www.telepresence.io), the popular CNCF project for local development and debugging on Kubernetes.

 ## Install `apictl`

-`apictl` is the command client for Ambassador Pro.
+`apictl` is the command client for Ambassador Edge Stack.

 Download the latest version of the client: